-13. Setup the SSH keys for the group of nodes that you want to manage where xxx is the node range.
-For example, if you were to setup the SSH keys for the nodes you added above in steps 9 and 10, you can use:
+14. Setup the SSH keys for the node range that you want to manage where xxx is the node range.
+For example, if you were to setup the SSH keys for the nodes you added above in steps 10 and 11, you can use: